appunite/AndroidFFmpeg/README.md

 We rather want to use ffmpeg library without modifications to facilitate updating of ffmpeg core.

 ![Application screenshot](http://s12.postimage.org/o528w8jst/Screenshot1.png)

-## Info
 This project aim to simplify compilation of FFmpeg for android different architectures to one big apk file.

 ## Moved source code
 I moved project source code to our company review system https://review.appunite.com because I am used to benefit from review systems like Gerrit.
 There you can find newest not yet accepted source code.
 If you do not care of newest source code or contributing software you can just use github where you can reaches accepted commits.

 	git clone https://review.appunite.com/androidffmpeg